Tenure track evaluation criteria

 Associate and Full Professors

-Candidates recruited or promoted to the level of Associate or Full Professor must have high academic merits, be of first rank among distinguished members of their discipline, and must show a continued contribution to academic research and Aalto University.
+Candidates recruited or promoted to the level of Associate or Full Professor must have high academic merits, be of first rank among distinguished members of their discipline, and must show a continued contribution to academic research.

 According to the Aalto tenure track policy, the minimum requirements for reaching tenure are: